qiyfoundation/Qiy-Scheme/Definitions.md

 A technology event is a technology behavior element that denotes a state change as defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946096.

 ### Technology Interface
-A software solution or a device with which different technologies can interact with each other, with an application or with a network, see https://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946088
+A technology interface represents a point of access where technology services offered by a node can be accessed as defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946088.

 ### Technology Service
 A technology service represents an explicitly defined exposed technology behavior as defined in Archimate 3.0, see https://pubs.opengroup.org/architecture/archimate3-doc/chap10.html#_Toc489946097.